Department of Cell Biology and Human Anatomy, School of Medicine

 - Simo Lab

-- Keiko Hino (Junior Specialist), Jisoo Han (BMCDB Graduate Student)
+- Keiko Hino (Lab Manager), Jisoo Han (BMCDB Graduate Student), Raenier Reyes (Junior Specialist)